Counting the Omer 2023 begins the evening of Thursday, April 6 and ends the evening of Thursday, May 25.

-In chapters twenty to sixty-nine of the “Messiah in Yom HaBikkurim” we will be providing a summary of the forty-nine meshalim (parables, proverbs) of Messiah; along with His Seven “I Am” Sayings.
-This year we will be starting the Counting of the Omer (Nisan 16-Day 1) the evening of Saturday, March 31, 2018.
+In chapters twenty to sixty-nine of the Messiah in Yom HaBikkurim we will be providing a summary of the forty-nine meshalim of Messiah; along with his seven “I Am” sayings.
+This year we began the Counting of the Omer (Nisan 16-Day 1) the evening of Thursday, April 6, 2023.

 *Yom Rishon, the first day of the Jewish week, begins Saturday evening and ends Sunday evening.